• HOME

 You might also consider looking into these destinations:

-• Livingston — A town on the Caribbean coast alive with Garifuna culture unlike what you will experience elsewhere in Guatemala!
+• Livingston — A town on the Caribbean coast that’s alive with vibrant Garifuna culture.
+Livingston is very unique and different from what you will experience elsewhere in Guatemala!
 Nearby are the beautiful Río Dulce and Lago de Izabal.

-• Guatemala City — Although the city has previously been deemed as a no-go zone, its Zones 1 and 4 are becoming trendy digital nomad hubs.
+• Guatemala City — Although the city has previously been deemed as somewhat dangerous, its Zones 1 and 4 are becoming trendy digital nomad hubs.

 • Xela (Quetzaltenango) — Xela is a more local city in Guatemala that rarely sees the average tourist.
 However, that’s no reason to discount it!